CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     - Objectives and Activities
   * - 9:00
     - Managing applications in Notebooks (*lab*)
-    - Participants will cover the make use use of Docker to manage applications to deploy applications and use `Jupyter notebooks <https://jupyter.org/>`_ to interface with applications.
+    - Participants will cover the use of Docker to manage applications to deploy applications and use `Jupyter notebooks <https://jupyter.org/>`_ to interface with applications.
   * - 10:30